storyprotocol/documentation/docs/DEVELOPERS/tutorials/how-to-register-ip-on-story.md

 # Using the SDK

-> 👍 See the Completed Code
->
-> To see a completed, working example of the following tutorial, please see:
->
-> * [This tutorial](https://github.com/storyprotocol/typescript-tutorial/blob/main/scripts/simpleMintAndRegister.ts) which follows **step 5a**
-> * [This tutorial](https://github.com/storyprotocol/typescript-tutorial/blob/main/scripts/simpleMintAndRegisterSpg.ts) which follows **step 5b**

-> 📺 Video Walkthrough
->
-> If you want to check out a video walkthrough of this tutorial, go [here](https://www.youtube.com/watch?v=zGQPiszTs40).

 <Cards columns={3}>
   <Card title="Completed Code" href="https://github.com/storyprotocol/typescript-tutorial/blob/main/scripts/simpleMintAndRegister.ts" icon="fa-thumbs-up" iconColor="#51af51" target="_blank">
     Follow the completed code all the way through step 5a.